-This week’s Product Story showcases nVent and how they utilize Stratasys 3D printing to create a custom solution to an intricate problem.
+This case study showcases nVent and how they utilize Stratasys 3D printing to create a custom solution to an intricate problem.

 An electrical solutions company, nVent, specializes in solving unique problems across different industries and faces multiple challenges with needing custom parts created based on each project.
 Just like any other company that services a wide variety of industries, they face manufacturing constraints with creating specific parts for each client.
 Machined components are the traditional way of acquiring these parts and can be costly and can take weeks to produce.
 Let’s dive in to how they utilize Stratasys 3D printers to build the part on demand.